 No, NOADs are to be submitted to the NVMC.

 How do I cancel an NOAD?

 For an Arrival notice submit an NOAD update and enter the word CANCELLED into the City, Anchorage, and Facility fields.
 For a Departure notice the eNOAD departure will not need to be cancelled for vessels that have submitted a diversion report with the local U.S. Customs, Report of Diversion (CBP Form 26) with the departure port.
 The eNOAD departure will not need to be cancelled for vessel that has submitted a diversion report with the local U.S. Customs, Report of Diversion (CBP Form 26) with the departure port.

 What if a vessel is diverted from a previously scheduled port?

-If a vessel is diverted from a previously scheduled port, a new Initial notice must be submitted for the new arrival port.
+If a vessel is diverted from a previously scheduled port prior to arrival, a new Initial notice must be submitted for the new arrival port.
 When submitting the new Initial notice, information should be added to support the port diversion in the comments field and should reference the original submission.
 The Notice for the original port should then be cancelled.
 Please note, it is important that the date time stamp assigned to the original Initial record be preserved in the USCG system for the previously scheduled arrival port.

 Who must submit a Notice of Arrival/Departure (NOAD)?